1998 Arizona Diamondbacks season

+The 1998 Arizona Diamondbacks season was the franchise's 1st season in Major League Baseball and their 1st season at Chase Field in Phoenix, Arizona, as members of the National League West.

-The 1998 Arizona Diamondbacks season was the Diamondbacks' inaugural season.
-They looked to contend in what was a strong National League Western Division.
-They finished the season 33 games behind the National League Champion San Diego Padres with a record of 65–97, last in the division.
+They looked to contend in what was a strong National League West.
+They finished the season 33 games behind the National League Champion San Diego Padres with a record of 65–97, last in the National League West division.

 Jeff Suppan was the last player from the inaugural team still active in Major League Baseball when he retired in 2012.